iamgmujtaba/llama3.2-webUI/README.md

-# User friendly Llama3.2 Multimodal Web UI using Ollama
+# User friendly LLaMa3.2 Multimodal Web UI using Ollama

-**CodeLlama Multimodal Web UI** is a user-friendly interface for interacting with the **Ollama** platform’s **Llama 3.2 multimodal model**, which supports both **text** and **image** inputs.
+**LLaMa 3.2 Multimodal Web UI** is a user-friendly interface for interacting with the **Ollama** platform’s **LLaMa 3.2 multimodal model**, which supports both **text** and **image** inputs.
 This versatile interface allows users to ask questions, submit prompts, and receive responses in the form of text, code, and even visual outputs, harnessing the power of **multimodal AI**.

 This code is tested on Ubuntu.